The swabbie and the Secretary

 That was the day when my B24 was shot down, he said.

-The silence was broken by our Boku Kodama, the 21-year-old managing editor of Phoenix.
+Boku Kodama, the 21-year-old managing editor of Phoenix.
 The same year had a lot of significance for Boku.
 His future father, he explained, had been studying in Japan when he was trapped by war, unable to go back to America.
 In late 1944 the unlucky man, along with Koreans and Okinawans and other non-volunteers, was impressed into the Kamikaze Corps.
 The war ended before he could become a suicide bomber.

 War stories.